 For example, when changing your color scheme, you only have a few color options to choose from in the sidebar, and it only applies to areas such as buttons and menus:

 You can manually edit the color of other blocks, but not buttons – this can take a while to get used to, but it’s intended to help create a more consistent design across your website.

 Unfortunately, these positives aren’t enough to outweigh the fact that lots of our users found the design process to be frustrating and at times, a bit clunky because of the template restrictions.
+In our research, we could only give Weebly a 2 out of 5 for theme choice due to lacking templates for educational sites, real estate, fashion and beauty, and medical, among others.
 This, paired with its outdated designs and lack of mobile optimization, makes Weebly one of our worst-rated builders for design functionalities.

 Find Out More

 - Do you want to take your customizations to the next level?
 Discover the Best Online Coding Courses in our helpful top 10 list!

 - See Weebly websites in action.
 This list of the Best School Websites features a few great Weebly examples

 When it comes to features, Weebly can’t quite compete with the high scores earned by Wix and Squarespace, earning just 3.1 out of 5, with a disappointing drop of -25% in its quality features since last year, going from a quality score of 4 to 3 out of 5.
 Below we’ll dig deeper into all its most important features.

 Weebly has actually made real improvements to its app center since our last round of testing, rising 66.67% from last year’s 3 out of 5 score to a perfect 5 out of 5!
 A big feature added was having customer testimonials as its own supporting app, allowing for deeper usage of these features.